 Do I need any special equipment to send in the videos of my playing for feedback and assignments?

 You just need a webcam or inbuilt camera on your computer, or a smartphone to record video.
 The video doesn’t need to be super high quality, just a basic video you would get from e.g. a smartphone would be fine.
 Detailed instructions on how to record and upload videos are provided in the course.

 What does my guitar skill level need to be for this course?

 If you’re an intermediate level guitarist, this course would be a good fit for you.
 (Important note: It’s not necessary to have prior experience playing jazz for this course, but it would definitely help.)
 If you’ve been playing for at least a couple of years and have familiarity with basic chord shapes and scale patterns, then you’ll be fine.
-When I designed this course, I particularly had in mind a guitarist that may have been playing for some time but had never really gotten confident with jazz improvisation, or was confused about how to learn it.
+When I designed this course, I particularly had in mind a guitarist that may have been playing for some time but had never really gotten confident with improvisation or jazz skills, and was confused about how to learn it.
 If you resonate with this, then this course is definitely for you.

 Is there any prior knowledge required in order to take the course?

 There is some prerequisite knowledge that is recommended, but not compulsory.
 Click here for more details.

 Do I need to know a lot about jazz theory in order to do the course?